gabrielpovoa/motDePasse/README.md

 <h2>Password Generator<h2>

-<span>I decided to create this and, I haven't thought it's gonna be hard, but I stayed all morning and part of the afternoon doing this.
+<p>I decided to create this and, I haven't thought it's gonna be hard, but I stayed all morning and part of the afternoon doing this.
 The result is incredible.
-It was too vague that I needed to remake the <kbd>JavaScript</kbd> code more than two times.</span>
+It was too vague that I needed to remake the <kbd>JavaScript</kbd> code more than two times.</p>

 <hr>